greenelab/connectivity-search-manuscript/manuscript.md

   The contribution of the path to the DWPC for its metapath.
   This metric compares the importance of all paths of the same metapath from the source node to the target node.

-TODO: discuss path score and ranking by path score.

 ### Comparison to Rephetio

 TODO: write this section.